hickory-dns/hickory-dns/README.md

 before a server can be trusted with this externally.
 Running it behind a firewall on a private network would be safe.

+Zone signing support is a work in progress, there is currently no way to associate keys to zones.
+Dynamic DNS is also complete, but currently there is no storage or syncing with other servers, so it's not recommended to use this feature yet, and is disabled by default on zones.

 ## DNSSec status

 Currently the root key is hardcoded into the system.
 This gives validation of DNSKEY and DS records back to the root.
-NSEC and NSEC3 are not yet implemented.
+NSEC is implemented, but not NSEC3.
 Because caching is not yet enabled, it has been noticed that some DNS servers appear to rate limit the connections, validating RRSIG records back to the root can require a significant number of additional queries for those records.